UVARAJAND/UVARAJAND/README.md

 - 👋 Hello i'm ✨UVARAJAN✨
 - I am a college student
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and middleware layer integration
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning React JS
-- 💞️ I’m trying to develop websites.
+- 💞️ I’m trying to develop websites and integrating it with backend